JieyuWu/ToyotaMod/FAQ.md

 ### What is the comma two hardware?
 > LeEco LePro 3, Snapdragon 821.
 Battery and driver camera infrared cut filter are removed.
 GPS is a NEO-M8.

-### I can't See My Screen While Wearing Polarized Sunglasses
+### I can't see my screen while wearing polarized sunglasses
 > Try a matte screen protector film which can be trimmed with scissors to fix the screen, that will stop glare and enable you to see the screen with polarized lenses.
 This [one from amazon](https://smile.amazon.com/gp/product/B01BZFRC0Y) has been used and recommended.

 ### Will the Comma 2 Drain my Car Battery?